'Til Death Do Us Part (American TV series)

-'Til Death Do Us Part (also known in Canada and Australia as Love You To Death) is a legal drama television series that debuted on Court TV on March 19, 2007.

-Til Death Do Us Part goes by the motto "To Love, Honor, and Perish".
+'Til Death Do Us Part (also known in Canada and Australia as Love You to Death) is a murder mystery television series on Court TV.
+The series first aired on March 19, 2007, and went by the motto "To Love, Honor, and Perish".
+Created by Jeff Lieberman, it was the first scripted series made for Court TV.

 Format

 The series was narrated and hosted by cult film director John Waters, who played "The Groom Reaper."
 The scripted program re-enacted real-life courtroom stories involving marriages and families whose seemingly picture-perfect lives end in a murderous way.
 The series had a Tales from the Crypt-like setting, with each episode lasting 30 minutes.
 At each end of an episode, John Waters would say "I have another wedding to go to, but I hope it won't be yours".

 After 15 minutes of the show, Court TV would allow viewers to text message a guess on who would be the killer.
 Each re-enactment is directed to be intentionally over-the-top, complete with overacting and cringe-worthy dialogue.

 Court TV's commercials promoting the show parody the DeBeers diamond television ads, through the use of silhouettes and dramatic background music.